AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-consent.md

 ## Managing Consent for Second Party Data Providers

 Second Party Data Providers are generally also Data Controllers and own the process for obtaining any needed consent from the Data Subject to share data with their second party data partners.
-It is the responsibility of the Audience Manager Customer to determine if the Second Party Data Provider has obtained the necessary consent for your use case.
+It is your responsibility, as an Audience Manager Customer, to determine if the Second Party Data Provider has obtained the necessary consent for your use case.
 More details on obtaining consent is covered above.

 ## Managing Consent for Third Party Data Providers

-Data Providers are also Data Controllers and own their process for obtaining consent and managing access/delete/correction requests.
+Third Party Data Providers are also Data Controllers and own their process for obtaining consent and managing access/delete/correction requests.
 Adobe is proactively requesting that Data Providers update their company profile information within [Adobe Audience Finder](https://www.adobe-audience-finder.com/) with additional information on user data collection.
-Information will be sourced from the Data Providers and the goal is to have the tool updated by Q2 2018.
+Information will be sourced from the Data Providers and is updated on a regular basis.
 However, it is up to each Audience Manager Customer to determine that the Third Party Data Provider has obtained the necessary consent for that customer’s use case.
 Adobe makes no representations about the scope or validity of the consent obtained or reported by a Third Party Data Provider for a given use case.